Open Bible Data Home About News OET Key

 21 Foolish people grieve their parents.

-so that they judge unjustly.
+so that they will decide matters unfairly.

 24 Understanding people concentrate on what is wise,